-The Poisson Distribution gives the probability of how many events will happen within a given interval for events that are independent but happen with a fixed probability.
+The Poisson distribution gives the probability of each possible number of occurrences of an event happening within a given interval, specifically for events that are independent but happen with a fixed probability per unit time.
 It is named for French mathematician Siméon Denis Poisson.

 f(k;λ) = probability(X = k) λke-λ = —————— k!